 The tool allows you to:

 The tool has been developed using the Fingertips web tool.
-More guidance on using Fingertips is available in generic but rather dated video tutorials and a user guide.
+More guidance on using Fingertips is available in the generic user guide and rather dated video tutorials.
 We are considering how we might usefully develop such guidance tailored specifically to the Sexual and Reproductive Health Profiles.

 The range of indicators and their presentation will be extended and refined as further data sources and software functionality become available.
 An outline calendar of planned and historic tool updates is available here.